What is FTE?

 Meet Our Team

 The FTE Team is composed of the FTE Office, managed by Naomi Coughlin, and individuals from our Technology and Information Services (TI&S) Department.
-Jeff Torgesen is the primary TI& S contact.
-Bev Owens (487-7525) performs in-house FTE school audits and should receive FTE amendments.
+Missy Atkinson (487-7512) is the primary T&IS contact.

 We provide support to all elementary, middle, high, adult, alternative, DJJ, and charter schools/programs throughout our district.
-The following services are provided to schools:
+The following services are provided for schools:

 “The Leon County School District does not discriminate against any person on the basis of race, color, national origin, sex (including transgender, gender nonconforming status, sexual orientation and diverse gender identities) marital status, age, ethnicity, religion, military status, pregnancy, disability or genetic information.”